|University of Portsmouth

 |Head of Administration Department, Assistant Education Officer & Senior Researcher

-Bat ecology in southern Iberia and the Strait of Gibraltar;
+Bat ecology in the region of the Strait of Gibraltar;

 Tyson Lee Holmes, BSc (Hons) heads the Museum’s Administration Department but his roles also include being Assistant Education Officer and Senior Researcher within the Museum’s Education and Natural History Departments respectively.
 Tyson has a Bachelor of Science Honours degree from the University of Portsmouth which he completed in 2008.
 He later worked within Gibraltar’s Financial Services industry specialising in trust and company administration.
-With the experience gained in this field, Tyson joined the team at the Gibraltar Museum in 2014 to lead the Administration Department, dealing with the day-to-day running of the Museum and related business.
+With the experience gained in this field, Tyson joined the team at the Gibraltar National Museum in 2014 to lead the Administration Department, dealing with the day-to-day running of the Museum and related business.

-Tyson became a founding member of the Gibraltar Museum Caving Unit (GMCU) as volunteer Secretary and Committee Member in 2011 cataloguing and surveying many of Gibraltar’s caves as well as researching their historical uses.
+Tyson became a founding member of the museum's Caving Unit (GMCU) as Secretary and Committee Member in 2011 cataloguing and surveying many of Gibraltar’s caves as well as researching their historical uses.
 Prior to the formation of the unit, the official list of the caves of Gibraltar totalled 154.
 Since the formation of the GMCU, Tyson's work has helped to increase the number of recorded cave sites in Gibraltar to over 200.